concord-consortium/graph-performance-benchmarks/README.md

     git remote add origin https://github.com/concord-consortium/new-repository.git
     git push -u origin master
     ```
-7. Open your new repository and update all instances of `starter-projects` to `new-repository` and `Starter Projects` to `New Repository`.
+7. Open your new repository and update all instances of `graph-performance-benchmarks` to `new-repository` and `Graph Performance Benchmarks` to `New Repository`.
    Note: this will do some of the configuration for GitHub Actions deployment to S3, but you'll still need to follow
    the instructions [here](https://docs.google.com/document/d/e/2PACX-1vTpYjbGmUMxk_FswUmapK_RzVyEtm1WdnFcNByp9mqwHnp0nR_EzRUOiubuUCsGwzQgOnut_UiabYOM/pub).
 8. To record the cypress tests results to the cypress dashboard service: